carloheissen/carloheissen.github.io/talks.markdown

 ## Upcoming:

-- Talk at NBI, Copenhagen (27 November 2025)
+- Talk at University of Rome Tor Vergata (3 December 2025)
 - Talk at the workshop [Observables in gauge theory and gravity](https://indico.in2p3.fr/event/36962/overview) (IPhT, December 2025)
 - Talk at the [Seed Seminars](https://seedseminar.apps.math.cnrs.fr/)(Paris-Saclay, February 2026)
 - Talk for the online seminar series ["The Search for New Physics in Accelerators and the Cosmos"](https://indico.buap.mx/event/124/)